Collinswood

 Collinswood was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Collinswood's population is more culturally diverse than most local markets, with 32.8% born overseas and 31.3% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 41.9% of Collinswood's population.
-Hinduism is notably overrepresented, comprising 9.4%, compared to Greater Adelaide's average of 2.8%.
+Collinswood's population shows higher cultural diversity compared to most local markets, with 32.8% born overseas and 31.3% speaking a language other than English at home.
+Christianity is the predominant religion in Collinswood, accounting for 41.9% of its population.
+Hinduism is significantly overrepresented, comprising 9.4%, higher than Greater Adelaide's average of 2.8%.

 Frequently Asked Questions - Diversity